GoosiferIO/ZooBerry-Docs/docs/zt1/string-tables/unofficial/langZA03.md

 # `langZA03`

-This custom string table can be downloaded at [ZooTek Phoenix](https://zootekphoenix.com/forums/files/file/4863-langza03dll/)
+This custom string table can be downloaded at [ZooTek Phoenix](https://zootekphoenix.com/forums/files/file/4863-langza03dll/).
+Must be registered to download.

 | ID | String |
 | -- | ------ |